Palestinians rush to buy food and struggle under strikes as Israel readies possible ground operation

 “As Gaza loses power, hospitals lose power, putting newborns in incubators and elderly patients on oxygen at risk.
 Kidney dialysis stops, and X-rays can’t be taken,” said Fabrizio Carboni, ICRC’s regional director.
 “Without electricity, hospitals risk turning into morgues.”

-After Hamas militants stormed through a border fence Saturday and massacred hundreds of Israelis in their homes, on the streets and at an outdoor music festival, Israeli Prime Minister Benjamin Netanyahu vowed to "crush and destroy" the group, which has governed Gaza since 2007.
+After Hamas militants stormed into Israel on Saturday and massacred hundreds of people in their homes, on the streets and at an outdoor music festival, Israeli Prime Minister Benjamin Netanyahu vowed to "crush and destroy" the group, which has governed Gaza since 2007.

 “Every Hamas member is a dead man,” Netanyahu said in a televised address late Wednesday.